 Uses payment rate at or above the 75th percentile of current market rate for center-based care at the highest quality QRIS tier 14

 The reimbursement rate for center care for a four-year-old in urban areas at the highest quality tier was 18% higher than the rate at the lowest quality tier.

 Funds a pre-kindergarten program 15

 $114,000,000 in 2020

-Child care regulations require one adult for every 5 children who are birth to 18 months, and require one adult for every 8 children who are 18 months to 36 months.
+Child care regulations require one adult for every 5 children ages 0 to 18 months, and require one adult for every 8 children ages 18 months to 36 months.

 Child care regulations require one adult for every 15 children.